mac-comp127/weather-display/README.md

 The boxes at the bottom represent a timeline of future forecasts.
 When the mouse moves over the boxes, it should change the forecast shown above.

 The code contains some scaffolding and many hints.
+Think, plan, sketch on paper, and take it one step at a time.

-As before, change `SingleWidgetTest` to test your widget.
+Change `SingleWidgetTest` to test `ForecastWidget`.
 Test it thoroughly!
 There is a lot going on here, which means there are many possible bugs.

 ## Part 4: Complete `WeatherProgram`